Ridhwana/rails/guides/source/caching_with_rails.md

 Rails.cache.read(site: "mysite", owners: [owner_1, owner_2])
 ```

-The keys used in a cache can be any object that responds to either `cache_key`
+Cache keys can be any object that responds to `cache_key` or `to_param`.
+If you
-or `to_param`.
-You can implement the `cache_key` method on your classes if you
+need custom keys, you can implement `cache_key` on your own classes.
+Active
-need to generate custom keys.
-Active Record will generate keys based on the
-class name and record id.
+Record models already generate cache keys based on the model name and record ID.

 Consider the following example.
 An application has a `Product` model with an
-instance method that looks up the product's price on a competitors website.
+instance method that looks up the product's price on a competitor's website.
 The
 data returned by this method would be a good fit for low-level caching:

 ```ruby